zixin96/gltf-webgpu-viewer/README.md

 <h8 align="center">Figure 2: Shader Languages Comparison</h8>
 </div>

-Major modifications will be needed to convert shaders used in WebGL.
+Major modifications will be needed to convert shaders used in WebGL to those in WebGPU.
 All uniforms need to be put in the uniform block and assigned a layout and binding, and all samplers are replaced by pairs of `texture` and `sampler`.
 The rest of the job is to carefully pass glTF data into the pipeline.
 Since primitives in a glTF file may use different shader programs, we need to use multiple pipelines to render multiple objects on the scene.

 <!-- GETTING STARTED -->